 - Applicants who are rejected by InterExchange Camp USA are entitled to a full refund.

-- Any participant who receives a visa denial must return his or her DS-2019 Form to you and submit proof of the denial.
+- Any participant who receives a visa denial must submit proof of the denial.
 You may then issue the participant a refund based on your cancellation policy.
 An unplaced applicant who cancels from the program before June 1st may not be entitled to a full refund.
 An unplaced applicant who cancels for a legitimate medical reason must present documentation.

 - An unplaced applicant who cancels for a legitimate medical reason must present documentation.
 In this case, the applicant is entitled to a full refund minus a $50 cancellation fee + $35 SEVIS fee if placed.